j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 recursive, as well as a recursive call to `<expr>` in `<atom>`.
-Now, it's perfectly possible to translate this grammar almost directly, but notice in `<expr>` and `<term>` that both alternatives in the grammar share a common leading prefix: as we identified earlier, this would require us to enable backtracking with `attempt` and will affect the time-complexity of the parse (here it would be exponential!).
+Now, it's perfectly possible to translate this grammar almost directly, but notice in `<expr>` and `<term>` that both alternatives in the grammar share a common leading prefix: as we identified earlier, this would require us to enable backtracking with `atomic` and will affect the time-complexity of the parse (here it would be exponential!).
 So, as a quick refactor, we will extract the common edge and represent the grammar as follows (where square brackets indicate optional component):